hotio/website/includes/annotations.md

 21. Enable Unbound by setting to `true` when VPN is not active.

-22. Possible values are `8.8.8.8` or `1.1.1.1@853#cloudflare-dns.com` seperated by a `,`.
-The value `8.8.8.8` is to use a plain old nameserver.
-The value `1.1.1.1@853#cloudflare-dns.com` will add a `DNS over TLS` nameserver, this will override all other regular nameservers.
+22. Some of the possible values are for example `8.8.8.8` or `1.1.1.1@853#cloudflare-dns.com` seperated by a `,`.
+A value in the format `8.8.8.8` is to use a plain old nameserver.
+A value in the format `1.1.1.1@853#cloudflare-dns.com` will add a `DNS over TLS` nameserver, this will override all other regular nameservers.
 Leaving the variable empty will allow Unbound to work in recursive mode.